aronakhmad/aronakhmad.github.io/_posts/2020-11-19-indonesias-poverty-graph.markdown

 <img src="img/indonesia_poverty_analysis_files/indonesia_poverty_analysis_7_1.svg" width="100%" height="100%"/>
 <br>

 So that was a simple graph plotting of Indonesia’s poverty overview year-by-year.
-It was just the simple one, you can explore more with matplotlib.
-You can make interactive graphs and other interesting features with it, but I hope this article was useful.
-Thank you for reading and don’t forget to always be healthy. ✨
+It was just the simple one, you can explore matplotlib more — you can make interactive graphs and other interesting features with it more than I show you here, but still tho..
+I do really hope this article was useful and that you could get a broad overview about the use of matplotlib for data plotting, *hehe*.
+Anyway, thank you for reading and don’t forget to always be healthy. ✨